Use the button below to download, save and/or print the rules and regulations.

 • The offensive team is responsible for retrieving and returning the ball to the official.
 Any delay of the offense in retrieving and returning the ball to the official will result in a delay of game and a loss of down

 • Defensive pass interference will result in a 15-yard penalty and an automatic first down.
-Defensive holding will result in a 10-yard penalty and repeat the down
+Defensive holding will result in a 10-yard penalty and repeat the down.
+Offense can decline the penalty and take the result of the play.

 • Offensive pass interference will result in a return to the previous spot plus a loss of down